lkmill/jsx-node/README.md

-# ssjsx
+# njsx: Node JSX

-Server Side JSX
+Use JSX as a template engine in Node.

 This module enables requiring `.jsx` files in Node.
 It does this by using [babel](https://github.com/babel/babel) and